-This applies to the 8% interest you have got on your refund.
+This applies to the 8% interest you have got as part of your refund.
 This interest is still taxable – that’s why HMRC haven’t changed their page saying that it is.
-But the new tax free band means that many people getting one of these refunds shouldn’t have to pay tax and, if it has been deducted, can claim it back.
+But the new tax-free band means that many people getting one of these refunds shouldn’t have to pay tax and, if it has been deducted, can claim it back.

 The easy way to get payday loan refund and PPI tax back